XRTce/snapchat-takeout/README.md

 # snapchat-takeout
 ## Snapchat Takeout (GDPR) Memories Downloader
-This Python application downloads memories from Snapchat servers to local disk
+### This Python3 application downloads your media files ( known as memories) from Snapchat servers to your local disk.

 When [requesting your data from Snapchat](https://accounts.snapchat.com/accounts/downloadmydata) they sadly only include a .json file which contains a seperate download link for each memory file.
 This application parses the .json file and does it's best to download the files to local disk.

+**Iam grateful for any suggestions/tips for improvement.
+This is my first Python project**

 ### Features:
 - File Handling